 You’re having a boy!
 Now what?

-One of the earliest decisions you'll make for him is whether or not to have him circumcised.
+One of the earliest decisions you'll make for them is whether or not to have them circumcised.
 Despite some misconceptions, circumcising your baby is mostly a family decision, not a medical one.
 So how do you choose?

 Personal and Family Considerations

 When you sit down with your partner to discuss circumcision, consider:

 The Truth About Health and Circumcision

 An uncircumcised penis is easy to care for and keep clean.
 So improved hygiene isn't a reason to choose circumcision.

 There are some potential health benefits of circumcision.
 While uncommon, circumcised males do have slightly lower risks of: